ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

      * `{Boolean} willContextRestart` &ndash; When `true`, it means that the context component will restart itself.

 <info-box>
-	A build that exposes both context and classic editor can be found in the [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).
+	An example build that exposes both context and classic editor components can be found in the [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/comments-outside-of-editor).
 </info-box>

-### Customizing the builds
+## Customizing the builds

 {@link builds/guides/overview CKEditor 5 builds} come ready to use, with a set of built-in plugins and a predefined configuration.
 While you can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the {@link builds/guides/integration/configuration#toolbar-setup toolbar} or {@link builds/guides/integration/configuration#removing-features remove some plugins}, in order to add plugins you need to rebuild the editor.

-There are two main ways to do that.
+There are three main ways to do that.

 * {@link builds/guides/development/custom-builds Customize one of the existing builds}.